 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow or resources (revenue) until that time.
-The Transit Fund has one item that qualifies for reporting in this category.
-The item, deferred pension related items is reported in the government-wide statement of net position.
+The Transit Fund has two items that qualify for reporting in this category.
+The items, deferred pension related items and deferred OPEB related items are reported in the government-wide statement of net position.

-i.
+j.
 Use of Estimates